cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 a known public key that serves as a commitment to the server's secret key.
 The document describes the protocol, the public-facing API, and its security properties.

+In some applications, there is the need to include an amount of public metadata into the OPRF protocol.
+Partially-Oblivious PRFs (POPRF) {{TCRSTW21}}
+are used to extend the OPRF functionality to include this public input (or metadata) in the PRF evaluation.

 ## Change log